yyypsycheguy/VGGT-Sonata/readme.md

   - extrinsics of the series of images in ```extrinsic.pt```

 Extrinsics store the camera location and the direction of camera that is pointing, which is useful to track camera positions when each images are taken.

+VGGT generates point cloud coordinates by taking the first image (index 0) as the origin of the axes.
+We make use of this property to allow Lekiwi to navigate from any location.
+By appending the last image to the first during inference, the model reconstructs the world coordinates relative to the new position, effectively resetting the reference point.

 <div align="center">
   <text>Point cloud visualisation by VGGT :<text>